-All teams must use gray NAO humanoid robots manufactured by Aldebaran Robotics.
+All teams must use gray, red, blue, or orange plated NAO humanoid robots manufactured by Soft-Bank Robotics.

 Absolutely no modifications or additions to the robot hardware are allowed.
 No additional hardware is permitted including off-board sensing or processing systems.
 Additional sensors besides those originally installed on the robots are likewise not allowed.
 The only exceptions are: